TammoR/bs_page/_posts/2017-08-15-icml_highlights.md

 title: ICML Highlights
 ---

-A brief summary of some of my favourite ICML papers.
+A brief teaser of some of my favourite ICML papers.
 Highly biased selection.
 More to follow.

 ### [On Calibration of Modern Neural Networks](http://proceedings.mlr.press/v70/guo17a.html)
 The authors make the simple yet striking observation that deep